Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Page four of Form 4868 lists several addresses to mail out your extension.
 The exact address depends on the state you live in and whether you’re including a payment with your form.

 How does a tax extension work?

-Tax extension forms are due by April 15.
-With an extension you’ll get six more months to file your tax return — usually October 15 for most taxpayers.
 But what it doesn’t do is give you an extension on your payment.
-If you owe money to the IRS, those taxes are still due on April 15 if you want to avoid penalty fees and interest.
+If you owe money to the IRS, those taxes are still due on April 18th — or April 19th for Maine and Massachusetts residents — if you want to avoid penalty fees and interest.

 When is filing an extension a good idea?

 The IRS recommends filing your taxes and making payments on time.
 But it may be worth filing an extension if any of these situations apply to you:

 - You ran out of time but want to make sure you take advantage of as many tax deductions and credits as possible.

 - You plan on itemizing your taxes but need more time to scrounge up receipts and documentation.

 - You’re still waiting on specific tax forms to come in the mail.